kdave/btrfs-progs/Documentation/mkfs.btrfs.rst

         It is recommended to use the highest level to achieve maximum space savings.
-        Compression at mkfs time is not as constrained as in kernel where it's desirable to use the less CPU load.
+        Compression at mkfs time is not as constrained as in kernel where it's desirable to use less CPU load.
 Otherwise the default level is 3.

         As with the kernel, :command:`mkfs.btrfs` won't write compressed extents when they would be larger than the uncompressed versions, and will set file attribute